Lead Generation Blog for a Training Company

 Sample Creative Brief

-Every year, Frakbar conducts an annual survey of its customers.
-The results will be summarized in a blog and a press release.
+The published results will be summarized in a blog and a press release.

 Word count should be between 800 (preferred) and 1,000 words, to allow room for a photo.